 John Butler was interviewed by Mark O’Byrne about gold and the vitally important but little covered aspects of investing in gold such as – higher allocations, how to geometrically dollar cost average, re-balancing gold and of course geographic diversification and the safest locations to own gold.

 Butler believes that since the end of the Bretton Woods monetary system, there is a strong case for having higher allocations to physical gold.
-He warns of the risk inherent in gold ETFs due to the levels of legal indemnification
+He warns of the risk inherent in gold ETFs due to the levels of indemnification and legal indemnifications.